RAY91000/holbertonschool-printf/README.md

 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
 ```

+## Coding style

+Here, at Holberton School, we have a specific coding style that makes our codes look clean and easy to read:

+Its called the [Betty-style](https://github.com/hs-hq/Betty/blob/main/betty-style.pl).
+With this we respect numerous spacing and syntaxes which is very useful to improve one's code clarity.

 ## Man Page

 Here is our [manual page](https://github.com/RAY91000/holbertonschool-printf/blob/main/man_3_printf).
 Feel free to check it out!